-HANNAH SCHUURS1, ZOE WALTER1, MAIR UNDERWOOD2, LEANNE HIDES^{1,3}
+HANNAH SCHUURS1, ZOE WALTER1, MAIR UNDERWOOD2, LEANNE HIDES{1,3}

 1School of Psychology, The University of Queensland, Brisbane, Australia 2School of Social Science, The University of Queensland, Brisbane.
-Australia 3National Centre for Youth Substance Use Research, The University of Queensland, Brisbane, Australia
+Australia 3National Health and Medical Research Council, Canberra, Australia

-Presenter's email: h.schuurs@uqconnect.edu.au
+Presenter's email: h.schuurs@uq.net.au

-Introduction and Aims: Research into performance-and-image enhancing drug (PIED) use and the subsequent development of harm-reduction measures, has overwhelmingly focussed on male populations.
+Introduction and Aims: Research into performance-and-image enhancing drug (PIED) use and the subsequent development of harm-reduction measures, has been overwhelmingly involved male populations and been focussed on male-use patterns.
 Despite this, recent data suggests that use of PIEDs is on the rise among females.